Marjory00/angular-app/README.md

 <td>

-This project is designed to create a * Web Application with Angular 15 * This project outcome is to create a PWA Web Application.
+This project is designed to create a * Web Application with Angular 15 * This project outcome is to create a Progressive Web Application (PWA).

 ## Project Characteristics: